simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 24-Apr 26 2025
+Radio Blackout Forecast for Apr 25-Apr 27 2025

-              Apr 24        Apr 25        Apr 26
+              Apr 25        Apr 26        Apr 27
 R1-R2           40%           40%           40%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1 (Minor) radio blackouts.
-No significant active region flare activity is forecast.
+Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 25-27 Apr.

 ```